Nginx setup - configuration files (Part 1)

 Nginx is controlled by a set of plain-text configuration files.
 Instructions on the web about these files are confusing because the conventions about them have changed over time.
 According to a 2017 video from Nginx, these are the main files and directories:

-• /etc/nginx/ - top-level directory for all configuration files
+- top-level directory for all configuration files/etc/nginx/nginx.conf

-• What does “not much” modification mean?
+- server-level configuration file that “should not need much modification”- What does “not much” modification mean?
 Surely this could be made clearer.

-• The Nginx beginner’s guide misleadingly tells you to modify this file.
+- The Nginx beginner’s guide misleadingly tells you to modify this file.

-• /etc/nginx/conf.d/default.conf - the operative site-specific configuration file when you first install Nginx
+- the operative site-specific configuration file when you first install Nginx

 Unfortunately, you will see lots of underexplained references to two other configuration directories: